This set of Mechanical Behaviour Questions and Answers for Freshers focuses on “The Shear Strength of Ideal and Real Crystals”.

 d) Varies independently

 Explanation: In a perfect crystal all atoms occupy equilibrium positions.
 This arrangement possesses minimum energy.
-This energy increases with displacement of atoms from these positions.
+This energy increases with the displacement of atoms from these positions.

 2. In a perfect crystal, shear stress is __________